adambaskerville/adambaskerville.github.io/tabs/progchem.md

 6. Physical chemistry in Python.
 7. Practical machine learning for chemists.

+There is also a worksheet with numerous practice problems (with answer code) for you to put your new Python knowledge to the test!
+Remember, if your code produces the correct answer but was programmed differently from the answer snippets of code it does not matter, there are numerous ways to approach a problem.

 If you have any feedback from taking the course then feel free to contact me so I can continually improve it.

 To start the course click the link below to begin.
 Open the non-checkpoint versions of the ipynb files: